rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/login-scripts/README.md

 compilation settings (which seem to be treated oddly in SQL Developer's preferences).

-The last sub-file, `login-&_USER..sql`, is the user-specific part: the `_USER` substitution variable is set automatically to the username (downside: 1 file per username—regardless of target DB).
+The last sub-file, `login-&_USER..sql`, is the user-specific part: the `_USER` substitution variable is set automatically to the username (downside: 1 file per username, regardless of target DB).
 An error message appears in the "Messages - Log" panel if that file is not found, e.g.:
 ```